-Once again, I thought to myself, the presentation skills training industry has a problem defining itself.
-Speeches and presentations are constantly tossed into the same big bucket and the bucket is labeled Public Speaking.
-Because of this, lists like the one I read this morning confuse and frustrate business presenters.
-The tips themselves weren’t bad for speechmakers.
-But for the business presenters we work with, they were inappropriate.
+The presentation skills training industry has a problem defining itself.
+Speeches and presentations are constantly tossed into the same big bucket, and the bucket is labeled Public Speaking.
+Because of this, the authors of these articles confuse business presenters.
+The tips themselves aren’t bad for speechmakers.
+But for the business presenters we work with, they are inappropriate and cause frustration.

 - Entertain: While it’s fine for a speech to be entertaining, presentations shouldn’t be.
 Can we have fun during a presentation?
 Absolutely.
 But if you plan to be entertaining, chances are good that you’ll wind up wasting your audience’s time.

 - Jokes: I don’t need to elaborate on this one, right?

 - Perfect: Presentations cannot be perfected.
 Sure, they can “go very well,” they can “succeed,” but setting out to make them “perfect” won’t work.
 When presentations succeed, the presenter initiates and manages a lively, productive conversation with the audience.

 - Practice: You wouldn’t think that practice could possibly be a bad thing, but if presenters practice to be perfect or practice to the point of scripting, they will be in big trouble.
 What you should do before you present is prepare to be flexible and responsive.

 In addition to those six words, be wary of images of microphones, podiums, and stage curtains.
 When was the last time you delivered a business presentation standing behind a podium on a stage?
 Exactly.
 Point made.